muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

    - Review and synthesize available resources.
    - Continuously refine understanding in collaboration with experts.

+### Weekly Priorities Review

-And here are tasks (or placeholders for tasks, it's OK, you can figure it out as you go!)
-I came up with on a Monday morning those were my priorities:
+Here are tasks (or placeholders for tasks, it's OK, you can figure it out as you go!)
+I came up with on a Monday morning:

 1. **Team Management & Development**